VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Method

-We represent a sketch sequence as a short video $V \in \mathbb{R}^{K \times H \times W \times 3}$ in pixel space, depicting black strokes progressively drawn on a blank canvas.
-A natural sketching appearance requires modeling not only the global ordering of strokes, but also the local, continuous drawing within each stroke, mimicking the motion of a human hand across the canvas.
-To achieve this, we construct training data by capturing sketching processes as SVGs (Scalable Vector Graphics)~\cite{cai2023delving} and rendering them via procedural stroke animation.
-An artist draws each sketch in Adobe Illustrator, which records both the stroke sequence and the drawing trajectory of each individual path.
-We then parse these SVG files and render them as videos by animating each stroke to appear gradually along its path, producing temporally structured sketching videos that preserve both stroke ordering and within-stroke progression (see~\Cref{fig:svg_parsing}).
+\paragraph{Sketch Representation.} We represent a sketch sequence as a short video $V \in \mathbb{R}^{K \times H \times W \times 3}$ in pixel space, depicting black strokes progressively drawn on a blank canvas.
+Our goal is to model two levels of temporal structure: the global ordering of strokes, and the local, continuous progression \emph{within} each stroke.
+To achieve this, we first capture the sketching process as SVG files~\shortcite{w3c_svg_2011}, which preserve both the sequence of strokes and the path of each individual stroke (unlike, e.g., Procreate time-lapse recordings, which do not retain per-stroke trajectory information), and then parse and render them into pixel videos by animating each stroke gradually along its recorded path at a consistent visual pace.

-This representation offers several advantages.
-First, it enables fine-grained temporal control by ensuring that at most one stroke is introduced per frame, avoiding artifacts such as simultaneous stroke appearance.
-Second, it naturally accommodates different video model requirements, including resolution, frame count, and random seed, through simple adjustments to the rendering parameters.
-Third, as shown in~\Cref{sec:brush_control}, the parametric nature of SVGs enables the same stroke sequence to be rendered with different brush styles, providing additional training data for brush conditioning with no further manual effort.